whitehathack0/zillow_scraper/README.md

 # Zillow Scraper
 This repo contains code for a simple zillow scraper celery task that hit zillows API and pulls new houses in Boston around certain filters.
 This data is then inserted in a postgres RDS dataase.
+Currently Celery task is set to run every day at 9am EST.

 #### How to run locally:
 - install requirements via requirements.txt